Tongva: Culture

 The Tongva lived in the main part of the most fertile lowland of southern California, including a stretch of sheltered coast with a pleasant climate and abundant food resources, as well as Santa Catalina, San Clemente, and San Nicolas Islands.
 The Tongva were a prominent cultural group south of the Tehachapi and among the Uto-Aztecan speakers in California, influencing other Indigenous groups through trade and interaction.
 Many of the cultural developments of the surrounding southern peoples had their origin with the Gabrieleño.
 The Tongva territory was the center of a flourishing trade network that extended from the Channel Islands in the west to the Colorado River in the east, allowing the people to maintain trade relations with the Cahuilla, Serrano, Luiseño, Chumash, and Mohave.

-Like all Indigenous peoples, they utilized and existed in an interconnected relationship with the flora and fauna of their familial territory.
+Like all Indigenous peoples, they utilized and coexisted with the flora and fauna of their familial territory.
 Villages were located throughout four major ecological zones, as noted by biologist Matthew Teutimez: interior mountains and foothills, grassland/oak woodland, sheltered coastal canyons, and the exposed coast.
 Therefore, resources such as plants, animals, and earth minerals were diverse and used for various purposes, including for food and materials.
 Prominent flora included oak (Quercus agrifolia) and willow (Salix spp.) trees, chia (Salvia columbariae), cattail (Typha spp.), datura or jimsonweed (Datura innoxia), white sage (Salvia apiana), Juncus spp., Mexican Elderberry (Sambucus), wild tobacco (Nicotiana spp.), and yucca (Hesperoyucca whipplei).
-Prominent fauna included mule deer, pronghorn, black bear, grizzly bear, black-tailed jackrabbit, cottontail, bald eagle, red-tailed hawk, dolphin, and gray whale.
+Prominent fauna included mule deer, pronghorns, black bears, grizzly bears, black-tailed jackrabbits, cottontails, bald eagles, red-tailed hawks, dolphins, and gray whales.